google/skia/site/user/api/SkPaint_Reference.md

 void setFakeBoldText(bool fakeBoldText)
 </pre>

-Use increased stroke width when creating glyph bitmaps to approximate a bold typeface.
+sets or clears <a href="#Fake_Bold">Fake Bold</a>Use increased stroke width when creating glyph bitmaps to approximate a bold typeface.

 Sets <a href="#SkPaint_kFakeBoldText_Flag">kFakeBoldText Flag</a> if <a href="#SkPaint_setFakeBoldText_fakeBoldText">fakeBoldText</a> is true.
 Clears <a href="#SkPaint_kFakeBoldText_Flag">kFakeBoldText Flag</a> if <a href="#SkPaint_setFakeBoldText_fakeBoldText">fakeBoldText</a> is false.